Website Design & Development

 Design, Accessibility & Performance

-WCAG 2.2 AA is our baseline.
-I use automated audits and hands on checks for keyboard navigation, focus order, headings and landmarks, screen reader cues, contrast, and text size.
+WCAG 2.2 AA is the baseline.
+I run automated audits and hands on checks for keyboard navigation, focus order, headings and landmarks, screen reader cues, contrast, and text size.

-Modern, component based development on Craft CMS or Statamic, performance baselines, regular platform updates, and security best practices.
-I also check accessibility and performance during testing.
+Modern, component based development on Craft or Statamic.
+Performance baselines, regular platform updates, and security best practices.
+Accessibility and performance are checked during testing.

 SEO & Analytics

 Yes.
-I implement sensible SEO from day one.
-This includes readable URLs, titles and meta descriptions, canonical tags, sitemaps, and accessible markup.
-I also set performance baselines and test on mobile.
+Sensible SEO from day one.
+Readable URLs, titles and meta descriptions, canonical tags, sitemaps, and accessible markup.
+Mobile performance is tested.

-I plan URL parity, implement redirects, preserve metadata, generate sitemaps, and validate canonical tags.
-Structured imports and quality assurance (QA) protect rankings and content integrity.
+URL parity planning, redirects, preserved metadata, sitemaps, and validated canonical tags.
+Structured imports and quality assurance protect rankings and content integrity.

 Yes.
-I can work with Google Analytics 4 when required.
+I can configure GA4 when required.
 GA4 collects more personal data and often needs consent banners and additional privacy disclosures.
-For a simpler, privacy friendly setup, I recommend Plausible.
+For a simpler, privacy-friendly setup, I recommend Plausible.
 If you choose GA4, I will configure tracking responsibly and advise on consent settings.
-The client, as the website owner, is responsible for privacy notices, consent banners, and legal compliance.
+The client is responsible for privacy notices, consent banners, and legal compliance.

 Integrations & E-Commerce

 Yes.
-The simplest path is provider embeds or add-ons (aka plugins) in Craft CMS or Statamic.
-For custom integrations, we review requirements and recommend next steps.
+The simplest path is provider embeds or add ons in Craft or Statamic.
+For custom integrations, I review requirements and recommend next steps.

-If you need multi store operations, multi currency, custom checkout flows, complex pricing or discounts, or multiple inventory locations, Craft CMS with Craft Commerce can be a strong choice.
-We review requirements, recommend an approach, and either I take on the build or refer you to a specialist if that is the better path.
+If you need multi-store operations, multi-currency, custom checkout flows, complex pricing or discounts, or multiple inventory locations, Craft CMS with Craft Commerce can be a strong choice.
+I review requirements, recommend an approach, and either take on the build or refer you to a specialist if that is the better path.

 Yes.
 I can assist with planning, theme selection, product structure, payments and taxes, and website integration.
 If your needs grow beyond a simple setup, I will recommend specialists and coordinate the handoff.

 Yes.
-In Craft CMS, forms can be integrated with several tools using the Formie plugin.
+In Craft, forms can integrate using the Formie plugin.
 Submissions can sync to email platforms like Mailchimp or ConvertKit, and CRMs like HubSpot, Salesforce, Pipedrive, or Zoho.
-We map fields to contacts or pipelines, trigger automations via Zapier or Make, add spam protection with reCAPTCHA, Cloudflare Turnstile, Akismet, and honeypot.
-We include clear consent language, and we can encrypt sensitive fields when needed.
+I map fields to contacts or pipelines, trigger automations via Zapier or Make, add spam protection with reCAPTCHA, Cloudflare Turnstile, Akismet, and honeypot.
+I include clear consent language, and we can encrypt sensitive fields when needed.

 Yes.
-I can assist with setting up email newsletters.
+I help set up email newsletters.
 We create simple sign up forms, double opt in, and welcome automations.
-I can also import existing subscribers with proper consent records.
+I can import existing subscribers with proper consent records.

 Support & Maintenance

-You get ongoing support, security updates, and help with new features or improvements.
-You can always reach me by email.
-I respond within one business day, and quick fixes are usually handled within two business days.
-For more in depth discussions, we schedule video calls and share notes afterward.
-Email is best for day to day items.
+You receive ongoing support, security updates, and help with new features or improvements.
+You can reach me by email.
+I aim to reply within one business day, and most quick fixes are handled within two business days.
+Weekend and holiday requests are addressed on the next business day.
+For in depth discussions, we schedule video calls and share notes afterward.

 I provide support during regular business hours.
 You can always reach me by email.
 I reply within one to two business days.
 On weekends, holidays, or during scheduled time away, responses are addressed on the next business day or as soon as I’m available.
 I do not offer 24/7 emergency support.
 I monitor uptime and work with reliable hosting partners, so issues are rare and handled during business hours.
 If your organization needs a direct support channel with the hosting provider, we can discuss managed hosting options.

 Managed hosting services, domain renewals, maintenance, and analytics.
-The maintenance plans include platform updates, backups, and uptime monitoring.
+Maintenance plans include platform updates, backups, and uptime monitoring.

 In general, no. Self hosting adds risk and overhead.
-Budget hosts are often slow, backups can be unreliable, and security updates get missed.
+Budget hosts are often slow.
+Backups can be unreliable.
+Security updates get missed.
 Server setups vary, which leads to configuration and plugin issues.
 Troubleshooting can span DNS, SSL, PHP, databases, caching, and email.
-I use hosting partners optimized for Craft CMS and Statamic.
+I use hosting partners optimized for Craft and Statamic.
 You get fast performance, reliable backups, security updates, and solid support.
-If you need full control and ownership, I can recommend specific hosting partners where you keep billing control while I handle deployments and updates.
+If you need full control and ownership, I will recommend specific hosting partners where you keep billing control while I handle deployments and updates.

 I plan DNS updates to avoid email downtime.
-MX records and SPF, DKIM, and DMARC settings are reviewed before changes.
-I coordinate cutover during low traffic windows.
+MX records, SPF, DKIM, and DMARC are reviewed before changes.
+We coordinate cutover during low traffic windows.

 Privacy & Security